JacobJeppesen/ML-Course/README.md

 # Overview
 This repository is a collection of open material to learn machine learning.
 The curriculum below is designed to match a 5 ECTS point course for Master's level students.
-It is a combination of lectures and exercises from two courses, namely _Machine Learning_ by Andrew Ng and _CS231n: Convolutional Neural Networks for Visual Recognition_ from Stanford University.
+It is a combination of lectures and exercises from two courses, namely [_Machine Learning_ by Andrew Ng](https://www.coursera.org/learn/machine-learning) and [_CS231N: Convolutional Neural Networks for Visual Recognition_ from Stanford University](http://cs231n.stanford.edu/).
+All exercises are to be solved by downloading them to your local computer and solve them using Jupyter Notebook.
 The curriculum is designed to cover important aspects of the possiblities when applying machine learning, with plenty of opportunities for students to expand their understanding by following each of the online courses in their full extent.
-For the interested, additional resources are available for a recommended full course on _Statistical Learning_ by Trevor Hastie and Rob Tibshirani.
+For the interested, additional resources are available for a recommended full course on [_Statistical Learning_ by Trevor Hastie and Rob Tibshirani](https://www.r-bloggers.com/in-depth-introduction-to-machine-learning-in-15-hours-of-expert-videos/).

 If you would like a brief introduction to machine learning, watch 3Blue1Brown's (Grant Sanderson's) [introduction to neural networks](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi).